ghost683/CurriculumVolantino/README.md

 - Docker

 ## Usage

 ### Apache context:

- - download the zip from latest relases list and unzip.
+ - download the zip from latest relases and unzip.
  - run composer install
  - configure apache virtualhost  to point to the folder app_volantini.
  - eventualy configure gzip compression for improve speed always in virtualhost config.